 After that, I hook up my DIY Python (type) water changer to the kitchen faucet and set the valve to suck water out.
 I usually perform a 50% water change, but something closer to 30% is also common.
 Before I start removing water with the water changer, I unplug the pump since the water level will drop below the overflow.
 I then turn on the water and use my DIY PVC attachment and suck out water till the level in the main tank is at half, paying attention to suck out detritus on the substrate and large floating debris.
 When I remove the desired amount of water, I turn off the water faucet and switch the valve to the fill position.
 Luckily, since the Fluval Spec line of aquariums are small nano tanks, this step doesn’t take long at all.

 At this point I prepare to refill the tank.
 I drop in a digital thermometer to monitor the tank water temperature as I fill.

 Then (very important to not forget this) I add a dose of water conditioner to remove chlorine.
-My product of choice for this is Seachem Prime.
+My product of choice for this is Seachem Prime (see my handy Seachem Prime Dosing Calculator).
 Since I am adding the tap water directly to the aquarium, I add a dose suitable to treat the full volume of the aquarium (about 5 gallons for my Spec V).